sa9us/cucc2016/README.md

 This project aim to perform a simulation that collecting sensor data of dogs by one server, and provide a web application by another server for visualizing the sensor data, including position, heartbeat, temperature, and so on.

 The web application will automatically create 20 dogs at its start.
 Users are also allowed to add a new dog by clicking the *Register Dog* button located at the top-left corner of the map.
 Dogs will only run within a small rectangle at a varied speed which is determined by a Gaussian random function.
 The heartbeat and temperature will also vary as a dog travels.
 The faster it runs, the higher heartbeat and temperature will be.
 Dogs will only travels in straight line.
 If it hit the boundary of the rectangle, its direction will reflect.
-All the above varied values will be updated once a second.
+All the above varied values will be updated once per 2.5 seconds by default.

 All the information of dogs is provided in this web application.
 The locations are presented on the map.
 Other information can be retrieved by clicking the a dog face.
 To dismiss the detailed information, click the same dog face one more time.